HomeDing/homeding.github.io/elements/mqtt.md

 publish 'outside/sensor/humidity' '70.20'
 ```

-The '+` wildcard in a subscription is supports subscribing to all topics within a node:
+The `+` wildcard in a subscription is supports subscribing to all topics within a node:

 ``` txt
 subscribe 'outside/sensor/+'
 ```

+The MQTTElement can handle these grouped MQTT topcis and values.
-This behavior of the MQTTElement is enabled using a `+` wildcard as the last character
+The mode is enabled using a `+` wildcard as the last character
 in the `publish` parameter specifying the topic tree.
 When the MQTTElement is active all received actions will be treated as data publishing actions: